codewithkhurshed/ESNLSMIDS/README.md

 # ESNLSMIDS
-This work is submitted for review in Plos One Journal.
-Source code will be available after acceptance.
+This work has been accepted for publication in Plos One Journal.
+For source code mail to mohdkhurshed120@gmail.com